-Special Collections staff aim to support faculty instruction.
-Our approach to teaching is motivated by three main tenets:
+Our approach to teaching is based in three main tenets:

 Materiality.
 Texts do not exist in the abstract but are always vested in a physical carrier.
 By examining the items in Special Collections as artifacts, students can learn more about the transmission and reception of information, particularly how readers engage with and adjust the texts that they encounter.
-By giving students a chance for responsible hands-on experience, they develop a connection with the past and to learn about the ways different civilizations and cultures have stored and transmitted their knowledge.
-They also acknowledge the roles of librarians and researchers both to use collections in the present and to safeguard them for the future.
+By giving students a chance for responsible hands-on experience, they develop a connection with the past and learn about the ways different civilizations and cultures have stored and transmitted their knowledge.

 Diversity and inclusion.
 Special Collections’ holdings reflect a diverse range of genres and media produced by authors from a wide array of backgrounds and perspectives.
-Special Collections staff seek to provide an inclusive perspective by drawing on materials that highlight the presence (and absence) of historically marginalized and oppressed voices.
-Highlighting these elements of our collection is important to ensure that students receive a multi-faceted perspective on our holdings as part of the institution that we represent and the wider world from which our materials arose.
+We seek to provide an inclusive perspective by drawing on materials that highlight the presence (and absence) of historically marginalized and oppressed voices.
+Highlighting these issues is important to ensure that students receive a multi-faceted perspective on our holdings as part of the history of both MU and the wider world.

 Special Collections teaching is guided by the RBMS/SAA Guidelines for Primary Source Literacy.
 Our learning objectives fall under five major categories: